 She’s in the midst of a meteoric rise to fame, with the iconic label Impulse!
 Snapping her up and all of jazz’s most iconic clubs and Festivals clamouring to present her.
 She has everything that lovers of classic jazz singing (and piano playing) yearn for: a natural tone, clear diction, real engagement with the lyric, and an easy sense of swing and joy.

+One of the most exciting fusion guitarists in music today.
 Henderson’s work with Tribal Tech, Vital Tech Tones, and jazz-fusion keyboard legends Joe Zawinul and Chick Corea earned him numerous #1 Jazz Guitarist accolades from all the big guitar magazines early in his career.
 Blistering, high energy blues - rock – jazz fusion is Henderson’s forte, adding sophistication, great musicality and technical skill to a blues-rock template.
 First time in Scotland for an electric guitar legend, with Romain Labaye (bass) and Archibald Ligonnière (drums).

 The band does live funk and hip hop and good-time partying.
 “We celebrate life!”
 Led by Derrick Freeman, heralded MC, this New Orleans mainstay has been entertaining crowds since 2007.
 They even book as a jam band, and as a specialist tribute band to A Tribe Called Quest called "The Low End Theory Players."
 After a decade of playing New Orleans' hottest parties, this is the band to close our 2017 Festival.